rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: Utilizing this mnemonic in a standard multi-address wallet will lead to watcher misbehavior.

-> **NOTE**: Instead of setting `mnemonic` in the local configuration file, consider using the `MNEMONIC` environment variable for ease of management.
-We recommend utilizing environment variables over direct configuration file settings.
+> **⚠️ NOTE**: Instead of setting `mnemonic` in the local configuration file, consider using the `MNEMONIC` environment variable for ease of management.
+We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your seed phrase while troubleshooting etc. See your `.env` file.
+Once updated, in /config/local.yaml delete your mnemonic phrase and put in a comment like so "mnemonic: #see local config env file"

 1. Select your primary data source for the Ergo network; block and box information are retrieved from this source.
 You can use either `explorer` or `node` as the primary source: